Bowling for Votes: Plot

-Leslie's (Amy Poehler) campaign holds a focus group about her, and one participant named Derek (Kevin Dorff) says he won't vote for Leslie because she doesn't look like someone he could go bowling with.
-An offended Leslie becomes determined to win Derek's vote by having her campaign hold a bowling night, although Ben (Adam Scott) tries to explain that there will be voters who simply won't like her.
-Meanwhile, Jerry (Jim O'Heir) organizes an all-night campaign fundraising event at Andy (Chris Pratt) and April's (Aubrey Plaza) house, with two movie tickets going to the person who raises the most money.
-Chris (Rob Lowe) wants to win so he can take his girlfriend (Jerry's daughter) Millicent (Sarah Wright) out, and April wants to win just to make the optimistic Chris sad.
+Leslie's campaign holds a focus group about her, and one participant named Derek says he won't vote for Leslie because she doesn't look like someone he could go bowling with.
+An offended Leslie becomes determined to win Derek's vote by having her campaign hold a bowling night, although Ben tries to explain that there will be voters who simply won't like her.
+Meanwhile, Jerry organizes an all-night campaign fundraising event at Andy and April's house, with two movie tickets going to the person who raises the most money.
+Chris wants to win so he can take his girlfriend (Jerry's daughter) Millicent out, and April wants to win just to make the optimistic Chris sad.

-At the bowling night, Tom (Aziz Ansari) embarrasses Ron (Nick Offerman) and Ann (Rashida Jones) with his childlike bowling technique, but it proves very effective and he scores higher than Ron; Tom later injures his finger when getting his ball and it is unclear if Ron let the accident happen out of jealousy.
+At the bowling night, Tom embarrasses Ron and Ann with his childlike bowling technique, but it proves very effective and he scores higher than Ron; Tom later injures his finger when getting his ball and it is unclear if Ron let the accident happen out of jealousy.
 Leslie challenges Derek to a game of bowling and lets him win while giving him free food and beer.
 He still refuses to vote for Leslie, angering her and challenging him to a rematch that she wins.
 An angry Derek calls Leslie a "bitch", resulting in Ben punching him.
 A smitten Leslie kisses Ben over a bloody Derek, of which a newspaper photographer takes a picture.

 Chris, who is well in the fundraising lead, announces that he is going to ask Millicent to move in with him, but Jerry privately reveals to everyone else that Millicent is planning to end the relationship; she later shows up and does so, causing Chris to leave.
 April wins the tickets, but feels guilty that her wish to see Chris sad came true.
 The next day, she buys a third ticket and offers a depressed Chris to join her and Andy at the movies, giving him a quick hug.
 Leslie refuses to accept Ben's resignation over the punch and holds a press conference to apologize to Derek, but she tells the reporters that she won't apologize because Derek was a jerk and Ben was right to defend her honor.
 At a focus group about the press conference, the participants give Leslie very favorable opinions.

 Ron later returns to the bowling alley in disguise and tries out Tom's technique, bowling a perfect game.